sirupsen/sirupsen.github.io/content/napkin/problem-16-simulation/index.md

 algorithm for prioritizing traffic could work which Hormoz describes in [his post][hormoz].

-Of course, prior to the simulations, we all started talking about Wikipedia entries of complicated, cool stuff we could do.
+Of course, before the simulations, we all started talking about Wikipedia entries of the complicated, cool stuff we could do.
 The simple simulations showed that none of that was necessary -- perfect!
 The value of exploratory simulation for nebulous tasks where it's hard to justify the complexity is tough.
 It gives a feedback loop, and typically a justification to keep V1 simple.

 Do you need to bin-pack tenants on `n` shards that are being filled up randomly?
 Sounds like _probabilities over time_, a lot of randomness, and smells of